-As of September 28, 51campaign reform bills have been introduced in the 107th Congress (38 in the House and 13 in the Senate).
-Three of these are new versions of 106th Congress bills and have received particular attention: S. 27 (McCain-Feingold bill); H.R.
-380 (Shays-Meehan), the companion to McCain-Feingold); and S. 22 (Hagel-Landrieu).
+As of October 2, 2002, 65 campaign reform bills have been introduced in the 107th Congress (49 in the House and 16 in the Senate).
+Two of these are new versions of 106th Congress bills and have been passed by their respective chambers: S. 27 (McCain-Feingold) and its companion H.R.
+2356 (Shays-Meehan).
+The latter was enacted into law on March 27, 2002 as P.L.
+107-155.

+1st Session.
 Supporters of McCain-Feingold sought an early debate and vote on the issue, and, on January 26, reached an agreement with Majority Leader Lott for a two week Senate debate in mid- or late-March.
 On February 6, two unanimous consent agreements were approved by the Senate: the first committed the Senate to begin debating McCain-Feingold on March 19 or 26, with floor amendments allowed; the second agreement committed the Senate to consider the Hollings-Specter constitutional amendment to allow mandatory campaign spending limits, immediately following disposition of McCain-Feingold.
 Senate debate began March 19, and after a two-week debate, S. 27 was passed by the Senate on April 2 by a vote of 59-41.
 As passed, S. 27 included 22 amendments offered on the floor; 16 other amendments were rejected during the two-week debate.
 On March 26, the Senate debated S.J.Res.
 4 and defeated it by a 40-56 vote.
 On May 15, the Senate revisited the issue when it passed a Sense of the Senate resolution instructing the Secretary of the Senate to engross S. 27 and send it to the House; the vote (on S.Amdt.
 477) was 61-39.
 On May 22, the bill was sent to the House, where it was referred to the Committees on House Administration, Energy and Commerce, and the Judiciary.